julzaza/wildwitchherbs/shop.md

 permalink: /shop/
 ---

 Welcome to our little apothecary.
-Heirloom plants, wildcrafted, seasonal, and always made with love.
+Heirloom, wildcrafted plants only.

-*This item is currently available by email order only.
+*These items are currently available by email order only.
 Shipping is calculated based on location.*

 ---